nampdn/secret-contracts-guide/README.md

 ### Keplr integration
 [Keplr](https://wallet.keplr.app/#/dashboard) is the web wallet users need to interact with Secret Applications.
-Please use [this link](https://github.com/enigmampc/SecretJS-Templates/blob/master/ReactJS%2BKeplr.js) for a sample implementation of Keplr and Secret.js
+Please use [this link](https://github.com/enigmampc/SecretJS-Templates/tree/master/6_wallets) for sample implementations of Keplr and Secret.js

 ## Other resources